Qazi Brothers Sentenced on Terrorism Violations and Assault on Two Deputy U.S. Marshals

 “With the sentences handed down today, Raees Qazi and his brother Sheheryar Qazi are being held accountable for their roles in a plot to conduct a terrorist attack using a weapon of mass destruction in New York City and their assault on two federal officers during their pretrial detention,” said Assistant Attorney General Carlin.
 “This case highlights our commitment to pursue any individuals who would seek to conduct an attack on U.S. soil or to injure law enforcement officials who risk their lives to protect us.
 I want to thank the U.S. Marshals, agents, analysts, and prosecutors who are responsible for this successful result.”

-“Today’s sentencing of the Qazi brothers represents the final chapter for two men who wished to bring harm and mass destruction to Americans on U.S. soil,” said Director Hylton.
+“Today’s sentencing of the Qazi brothers represents the final chapter for two men who wished to bring harm and mass destruction to Americans on U.S. soil,” said U.S. Marshals Service Director Stacia A. Hylton.
 “Their sentences demonstrate that justice prevailed.
 I am proud of our brave men and women who participated in this process, and thank the prosecutors who worked tirelessly for this successful conclusion.”

-“The threat of a terrorist attack against innocent Americans is real as demonstrated by the actions of these two brothers,” said Special Agent in Charge Piro.
+“The threat of a terrorist attack against innocent Americans is real as demonstrated by the actions of these two brothers,” said George L. Piro, Special Agent in Charge, FBI Miami.
 “The fact that their terrorist aspirations were cut short didn’t stop Raees and Sheheryar Qazi from attempting to use potentially lethal force against two U.S. Marshals while they were in custody.
 This case highlights outstanding work and team effort of our South Florida Joint Terrorism Task Force.”